Degenerating hyperbolic surfaces and spectral gaps for large genus: Eigenvalues on a family of degenerating Riemann surfaces

-uniformly on connected compact set of $X_{g}(0)$. \end{lemma} \begin{proof} Viewing $\{\phi_{t}\}$ as functions on $F_{0}$, by the previous lemma we have uniform boundedness of $\phi_{t}$.
-Hence there exists a subsequence $\phi_{i}$ such that the function and its derivative converges uniformly on any compact set by a diagonal argument. \end{proof} By the convergence above we have
+uniformly on connected compact set of $X_{g}(0)$. \end{lemma} \begin{proof} Viewing $\{\phi_{t}\}$ as functions on $F_{0}$ where $F_0$ is any connected compact set of $X_g(0)$, by the previous lemma we have uniform boundedness of $\phi_{t}$ and all their derivatives.
+Hence by Arzela-Ascoli diagonal argument there exists a subsequence $\phi_{i}$ such that the function and its derivative converges uniformly on any compact set. \end{proof} By the convergence above we have

 and